 Elections for the Community Council are held every four years, with the next due to take place in May 2022 – the same time local elections for Westminster City Council.
 Elections are your chance to express your voice through the ballot box.
 You must be registered to vote to participate in all elections, including for national ones.
 Eligible citizens can register online at www.gov.uk/registertovote.

 If you lots of ideas or feel strongly about issues in Queen’s Park, why not consider becoming a Community Council yourself?
 Being a Community Councillor is an outstanding opportunity to represent and advocate on behalf of your community.
-The Community Council is made up on ordinary people, just like you.
-No prior experience is needed, just like you.
+The Community Council is made up of ordinary people, just like you.
 No prior experience is needed, just passion, enthusiasm, commitment and a few hours a month to spare.
 We need at least 16 residents to stand for election each time for spaces to be contested and for a community council poll (election) takes place.

 We welcome constructive criticism, on the grounds that it can be the fastest way to resolve issues and learn, and we always respond quickly to such criticism.